 Could I become an Accredited MIPA if I am not with an IPA member agency?

-Yes – as of January 2017, if you are an advertising practitioner and not employed by an IPA member agency, you will be able to become an Accredited MIPA.
+Yes – if you are an advertising practitioner and not employed by an IPA member agency, you can become an Accredited MIPA.

 To do so, you will first need to pay an up-front, non-refundable fee of £600 to embark on the MIPA ‘pathway’.
-This will give you, for three years*, your own CPD Diary free of charge, plus access to the IPA’s qualifications at member rates.
-You will then be able to qualify as an Accredited MIPA by gaining the necessary five stars of IPA qualifications and CPD compliance for the previous three years.
+This will give you, for three years*, your own CPD Diary free of charge, plus access to the IPA’s qualifications and assessed courses at member rates.
+You will then be able to qualify as an Accredited MIPA by gaining the necessary five stars of IPA qualifications and/or assessed courses and CPD compliance for the previous three years.

 (*Please note that if, having paid the £600 pathway fee, you should qualify as an Accredited MIPA in less than three years – perhaps because you have a CPD Diary from your previous role with a member agency – you would not be required to pay the £200 annual fee until your three years covered by the pathway fee have ended.)